lstapputknudsen/lstapputknudsen.github.io/index.md

 # About me

+I'm a field linguist from Denmark who study Indigenous Australian and Mesoamerican languages.

+My primary research interests are within the fields of anthropological linguistics, cognitive science, and semantic typology, with a strong focus on spatial language.

-I'm a linguist from Denmark who completed my PhD at the University of Newcastle in Australia.
-Using a variety of field methods I research spatial language, culture, and cognition in the Indigenous language Wik-Mungkan.
-I completed my master’s degree at the University of Copenhagen in Functional and Cognitive Linguistics.
+I completed my PhD at the University of Newcastle (Australia) and my master’s degree at the University of Copenhagen in Functional and Cognitive Linguistics.

-My primary research interests are within the fields of anthropological linguistics, cognitive science, and semantic typology.